Frank Rusch: Later career

 Over the past 30 years, Rusch and his students have been studying self-instructional strategies that utilize coworkers as change agents, and issues related to secondary education reform, including program development (cost-benefit analysis).
 He has also served as associate editor for numerous journals and has published over 200 books, chapters and articles.
-Rusch is one of the most-cited social scientists in the country; he was identified as the 15 most productive researcher in the field of mental retardation worldwide.
+Rusch is one of the most-cited social scientists in the country; he was identified as the 15 most productive researcher in the field of intellectual disability worldwide.

 Rusch and his colleagues at the University of Illinois established the Transition Research Institute, and later the National Transition Alliance, which was designed to improve transition services and outcomes, build states' capacity to form coalitions that better serve students with disabilities in the education mainstream, provide technical assistance to states implementing school-to-work systems change, and produce and disseminate information related to transition.
-Collaborators in the Alliance included the National Transition Network at Minnesota, the Academy for Educational Development in Washington, D.C., the National Alliance for Business, the National Council of Chief State School Officers, and the National Association of State Directors of Special Education.
+Collaborators in the Alliance included the National Transition Network at Minnesota, the Academy for Educational Development, the National Alliance for Business, the National Council of Chief State School Officers, and the National Association of State Directors of Special Education.

 Research methodologies utilized by Rusch have included secondary analysis of the outcomes reported by the federally mandated Longitudinal Study of Youth in Transition, matched-pairs analysis of the effectiveness of a high school education, qualitative analysis of model programs, and meta-evaluations of model program outcomes.
 Several of Rusch's publications identified new methods of inquiry, including meta-analysis using repeated measures, withdrawal designs for use with intra-subject experimental designs, and new conceptual frameworks to better understand cost-benefit analysis of model programs.

-Rusch joined the Penn State faculty in 2004, and is continuing his research related to utilizing cognitive strategies to promote learning among persons with intellectual disability.
-He is also involved in a ten-year follow-up study of coworker involvement, a 25-year retrospective analysis of supported employment, and the examination of a secondary model intervention utilizing experimental and control subjects attending schools in the greater Philadelphia school district and surrounding area.
+Rusch joined the Penn State faculty in 2004, and continued his research related to utilizing cognitive strategies to promote learning among persons with intellectual disability.
+He was also involved in a ten-year follow-up study of coworker involvement, a 25-year retrospective analysis of supported employment, and the examination of a secondary model intervention utilizing experimental and control subjects attending schools in the greater Philadelphia school district and surrounding area.